18.114.050 LAND USE AND SITE DEVELOPMENT STANDARDS – GENERAL.

 .02 Access ramps and stairways for pedestrians to enter and exit parking facilities, hotels, motels and other permitted structures.

-.0902 Mass Transit Related Structures.
-Structures related to the operation of the people mover/moving sidewalk and monorail systems, including stations, pedestrian access ramps and stairways, and elevated tracks on which the vehicles operate shall be permitted to encroach into required setbacks.
+.0902 Mass Transit Related Structures and Pedestrian Circulation Improvements.
+Structures related to the operation of any people mover/moving sidewalk and/or monorail systems, including stations, pedestrian access ramps and/or stairways, elevated tracks on which the vehicles operate or elevated pedestrian bridges shall be permitted to encroach into required setbacks, except that pedestrian bridge abutments located on private property shall be in conformance with the minimum setback requirements adjacent to the public right-of-way required for the property.

 .0904 Parking in Required Setbacks Prohibited.
-Parking of privately owned and operated automobiles is not permitted within the required setbacks except in the Theme Park District on Harbor Boulevard in the bus and shuttle drop-off area as described in Exhibit 4.4.2a.
-"Conceptual Diagram for Theme Park Drop-off Area," of the Specific Plan document and in the existing parking facilities in the Hotel District and in the Theme Park District as described in Exhibit 3, "Existing Structures to Remain," of the Specific Plan document.
-Surface parking between the front building line and the required front yard setback is permitted except on Harbor Boulevard and Katella Avenue.
+Parking of privately owned and operated automobiles is not permitted within the required setbacks except in the Theme Park District on Harbor Boulevard in the bus and shuttle drop-off area as described in Exhibit 4.5.2a (Existing Bus and Shuttle Drop-off Area Aerial Photo (as of 2021) of the Specific Plan and in the existing parking facilities in the Theme Park District as described in Exhibit 3.2.3a, (Existing Structures Permitted to Remain), of the Specific Plan.
+Surface parking between the front building line and the required front yard setback is permitted except on Harbor Boulevard and Katella Avenue, unless views of surface parking areas from the public right-of-way are fully screened by walls/fences which are planted with clinging vines or fast growing shrubs.

 .0906 Decorative Elements Permitted.
-Fountains, planters and sculptures (not to exceed thirty-six (36) inches in height), and decorative paving, walkways and ponds shall be permitted within the required setback, provided they are an integral part of the landscaping plans approved with the Final Site Plan as described in subsection 18.114.040.020 (Final Site Plan Approval) and in compliance with the vehicular sight distance requirements as described in paragraph 18.114.050.090.0903 (Vehicle Sight Distance to be Maintained).
+Fountains, planters and sculptures (not to exceed thirty-six (36) inches in height), and decorative paving, walkways and ponds shall be permitted within the required setback, provided they are an integral part of the landscaping plans approved with required Final Site Plan as described in subsection 18.114.040.020 (Final Site Plan Approval) or, if no Final Site Plan is required, with building plans, and in compliance with the vehicular sight distance requirements as described in paragraph 18.114.050.090.0903 (Vehicle Sight Distance to be Maintained).

 .0908 Signs Permitted.
 Signs shall be permitted as provided in Section 18.114.130 (Sign Regulations) except as otherwise restricted by subsection 18.114.130.060 (Business and Identification Signs), Exhibit 7.0a (General Sign Standards Matrix) and Exhibit 7.0b (Hotel/Motel Sign Standards Matrix) found in subsection 18.114.130.060.0604 (Sign Standard Matrices) and subsection 18.114.130.070 (Automotive Service Station Signs).